 Student borrower must be enrolled at least half time in a degree-granting program (as certified by the school) at an approved school

 Student borrower and cosigner (if applicable) must be permanent residents of Texas

 The applicant applying as creditworthy (i.e. the co-signer or the student applying without a co-signer) must provide proof of current income

 Student borrower and cosigner (if applicable) must be United States citizens/nationals or lawful permanent resident aliens of the United States

 Satisfactory Academic Progress (SAP) not required

 Start Your Application Today

 Completing the online loan application takes as little as 15 minutes.
 And the application makes it easy to invite a cosigner to the process, mix and match loan options, and compare loan scenarios, so you can select a loan that’s right for you.

 Here's what you'll need to apply:

-And don’t worry, if you don’t have all of the necessary information to submit your application, you can save your application and continue it later.
+And don't worry, if you don't have all of the necessary information to complete your application, we'll save it (securely) for you.